moby/moby/docs/sources/examples/running_redis_service.md

     redis 172.17.0.33:6379> exit

-We could easily use this or other environment variables in our web application to make a connection to our `redis`{.docutils .literal}
+We could easily use this or other environment variables in our web application to make a connection to our `redis` container.
-container.